 As your horse ages, you should increase the fiber content of its feed and opt for grains like wheat that are easier to digest.

 Just like humans, exercise improves a horse’s overall health, makes them stronger and more hardy.
-Ensuring your horse gets enough exercise can be as simple as leaving them outside for as long as possible daily, regularly riding, and lunging them.
+Ensuring your ho can be as simple as leaving them outside for as long as possible daily, regularly riding, and lunging them.

 Maximizing your horse’s turnout time encourages gentle exercise to improve mobility and is the best option for any horse over 20.
 Even if you can no longer ride your horse, the movement and freedom gained from being outside all day may be sufficient to improve its health and life expectancy immensely.